WisconsinRobotics/WRoverSoftware_Docker/README.md

   ![Dev Containers extension](images/1.png)

+- Run `code .` in the workspace.

-- Run the container and attach the container through the extension by clicking the right arrow next to the `wrover` container under `Dev Containers`.
+- Run the container in a separate terminal and attach the container through the extension by clicking the right arrow next to the `wrover` container under `Dev Containers`.

   ![Attach the container](images/2.png)